hu-macsy/lama_old/scai/lama/doc/index.rst

-:doc:`SetContext`         How to set a ``Context`` :doc:`SetDistribution`    How to set a ``Distribution`` with a ``Communicator`` :doc:`FileIO`             Read and write of local vector/matrix data :doc:`PartitionIO`        Read and write of distributed vector/matrix data
+:doc:`SetContext`         How to set a ``Context`` :doc:`SetDistribution`    How to set a ``Distribution`` with a ``Communicator`` :doc:`FileIO`             Read and write of local vector/matrix data :doc:`DistributedIO`      Read and write of distributed vector/matrix data :doc:`FileFormat`         Supported file formats.
 ======================    ==========================================

 .. toctree::